Epic Games takes Apple fight to EU antitrust regulators

 Apple has been taking small steps in recent months towards changing its practices, including lower fees for some developers and giving them a way to challenge its rulings, both of which have not satisfied the company's critics.

 Fortnite is slated to come back to the iPhone at some point in the mobile Safari browser.
-Epic and Apple in recent weeks have been trading documents and conducting depositions ahead of a scheduled May trial in Epic's lawsuit filed last year.
+Epic and Apple in recent weeks have been trading documents and conducting depositions ahead of a scheduled May trial in the Epic lawsuit filed last year.

-The Commission, which is investigating Apple's mobile payment system Apple Pay and the App Store, declined to comment on the complaint, saying it was aware of the concerns regarding Apple's App Store rules.
+The Commission, which is investigating Apple's mobile payment system Apple Pay and the App Store, confirmed receipt of the complaint.

+"We will assess it based on our standard procedures," a Commission spokeswoman said.

-Epic Games has also complained to the UK Competition Appeal Tribunal and to the Australian watchdog, at the same time seeking damages.
-It has not asked the EU enforcers for damages.
+Epic Games has also complained to the UK Competition Appeal Tribunal and to the Australian watchdog.

 Big companies such as Microsoft Corp MSFT.O, Spotify SPOT.N and Match Group Inc MTCH.O have also criticised Apple's App Store fees and rules.

-(Reporting by Foo Yun Chee, additional reporting by Stephen Nellis and Paresh Dave in San Francisco; Editing by Barbara Lewis and Edmund Blair)
+(Reporting by Foo Yun Chee Additional reporting by Stephen Nellis and Paresh Dave in San Francisco Editing by Barbara Lewis, Edmund Blair and David Goodman )

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))